sokundeny/PPC-clone/README.md

 # PPCFC

 ## Instructions
-- You can use nav and footer to your page from the component , i'va already made it.
+- You can use nav and footer to your page from the component.
 - Every button have to be clickable.
-##Page rule
 ## Page Rules
 - **Home**: Deny
 - **About**: Theara.